temuller/hostphot/docs/further_information/adding_surveys.rst

 Cutouts
 ~~~~~~~

 Usually, many surveys have their own databases where one can download the image cutouts from (in FITS format).
-Otherwise, `astroquery.skyview <https://astroquery.readthedocs.io/en/latest/skyview/skyview.html>`_ allows you to download images from many different surveys.
-Keep in mind that the headers of the images downloaded with the latter option do not contain all the same information that the original surveys' databases do.
-This can be troublesome in some cases as some essential information (e.g. zero-points) might not be present.
+Using each survey's image archive is highly recommended.
+Otherwise, some alternatives like `astroquery.skyview <https://astroquery.readthedocs.io/en/latest/skyview/skyview.html>`_ allow you to download images from many different surveys.
+Keep in mind that the headers of the images downloaded with the latter option might not contain all the same information that the original surveys' databases do.
+This can be troublesome in some cases as some essential information (e.g. zero-points) might not be present and/or the image counts might not be well calibrated.
 For information about the surveys already implemented in HostPhot, check :ref:`Further Information: Cutouts<information_cutouts>`.

 Zero-points